-From the 4th September to the 8th September 2017 the ladies of the Crooked Spire Flower Guild, along with friends and families, began the building and construction of their Well Dressing.
-This took place in the porch of the church.
+From the 2nd September to the 6th September 2019 the ladies of the Crooked Spire Flower Guild, along with friends and families, will construct their Well Dressing.
+This takes place in the porch of the church.

 The construction of the well dressing is a skilful art and usually takes about five days to perform.
 Wet clay is spread to a depth of a couple of inches across a wooden backing board, a design is ‘pricked out’ using a paper pattern and then petals and other items are placed in the areas laid out by the design.
 This is a laborious and time-consuming process, and the clay has to be kept damp or it will crack and the petals will fall off.